 When it comes to sports in Japan, TBS has something for every fan.
 We use the very latest technology to bring you coverage from every angle in our broadcasts of baseball, soccer, boxing, ekiden road relays and other athletic events, volleyball, tennis, and much more.

-We aired soccer matches featuring the Japanese national team, and the J.League Championship, in which clubs battled it out to be crowned the nation’s best.
-Broadcasting boxing on New Year’s Eve has become a TBS tradition, achieving a maximum audience rating of more than 20 percent.
-On New Year’s Day, we broadcast seven hours of live coverage of the 100-kilometer ekiden, a long-established relay race in Japan.
-For many people, the New Year Ekiden shown on TBS marks the start of the Japanese sporting year.
+In addition to games featuring the Japan men’s national soccer team, we also broadcast the annual All Japan High School Women’s Football Championship.
+Boxing events on New Year’s Eve have become a TBS tradition, with some title bouts recording an audience rating of over 20 percent.
+On New Year’s Day, we provide seven hours of live coverage of the 100-kilometer ekiden, a relay race unique to Japan - for many people, the New Year Ekiden on TBS marks the start of the Japanese sporting year.